mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/installing/production/advanced-configuration/configuration-reference/index.md

             tasks:
               logTimeout: 5m

-See the external persistent volumes [documentation](/mesosphere/dcos/{{ model.folder_version }}/storage/external-storage/) for information on how to create your configuration.
+See the DVDI volumes [documentation](/mesosphere/dcos/2.2/storage/external-storage/dvdi/) for information on how to create your configuration.

 If the `rexray_config` parameter is provided, its contents are used verbatim for REX-Ray's configuration.
 This lets you define completely custom REX-Ray configurations which integrate with various [external storage providers]( https://rexray.readthedocs.io/en/v0.9.0/user-guide/storage-providers/).
 However, if you upgrade your cluster to a version that includes an updated version of REX-Ray, you must ensure that your `rexray_config` parameter is compatible with the newer version of REX-Ray.